cermegno/PipedPiperAI/README.md

-This is part of a training course, with the full course covering:
+This is part of a training course, with the full course covering:</p>
-LLM and RAG foundations
+* LLM and RAG foundations
-Embeddings
+* Embeddings
-Vector Databases
+* Vector Databases
-Advanced RAG topics
+* Advanced RAG topics

-LLM App Frameworks
+* LLM App Frameworks
-Moving to Production
+* Moving to Production

-RAG infrastructure sizing
+* RAG infrastructure sizing